AV Rant #694: Shelter in Theater

 1:33:20 Matthew B. gets our thoughts on his proposed theater’s layout, our comparison of SnapAV Dragonfly, SeymourAV, and Elunevision acoustically transparent screens, and a once over of his proposed budget.

 – Blue Jeans Cable Series-3A Active HDMI: https://is.gd/aUKCYn

 1:52:12 DJ wants to know if having massive subs with oodles of headroom is just bragging rights or genuinely useful in some way.Thanks for listening.
 Check out our Facebook Page.
 Click here for our YouTube channel where you can see the recordings of our show videos.
 Download Tom’s FREE superhero-themed ebook Bob Moore: No Hero wherever ebooks are sold (or given away in this case).
 Visit Tom's website for download links as well as links for the two full-length followups - Bob Moore: Desperate Times and Bob Moore: Hostile Territory.
-Lastly, if you live in the Tampa Bay area and are interested in a mobile climbing wall, check out Fearless Mobile Climbing and meet Tom in person!
+Check out AVGadgets.com where Tom is the new Editor-in-Chief!